Consuming and Creating Xamarin.Forms Plugins

 Although there are no particular requirements for designing a NuGet package, there are some guidelines for creating a package for cross-platform apps.

-A cross-platform plugin should generally consist of the following components:
+In the past, a cross-platform plugin generally consisted of the following components:

 - PCL with an Interface that represents the API for the plugin,

-- iOS, Android, and Windows class libraries with an implementation of the Interface.
+- iOS, Android, and Universal Windows Platform (UWP) class libraries with an implementation of the Interface.

 Read James Montemagno's blog post describing the process of creating plugins for Xamarin.